I will prepare and some day my chance will come.”

-Tim Z. about 2 years ago from Wausau, WI
+Tim Z. over 2 years ago from Wausau, WI

 Abraham Lincoln is a good example of a good example;i salute him.

-Bernard Brown about 2 years ago from South Carolina
+Bernard Brown over 2 years ago from South Carolina

 I read your Lincoln and Shrek messages while driving alone on a road trip through Michigan.
 I couldn't stop thinking of the empowering short words all day.
 In this time of doom and gloom, your messages are inspiring.
 I will pass them on!!!